Handwriting and the Brain: Why Paper Beats Screens for Spelling

 Why this matters for spelling

-Spelling isn't memorizing letter orders.
-It's pulling a sequence out of memory and producing it on demand, in real writing.
+Spelling is pulling a sequence out of memory and producing it on demand, in real writing.
 That kind of retrieval needs the same regions a typing-only practice session leaves quiet.

-If your kid can tap the right letters in a spelling app and still misspell the word in their own writing the next day, the gap isn't effort.
-It's the difference between recognize-and-tap and retrieve-and-write.
-The research suggests the second one is what the brain actually trains on.
+If your kid can tap the right letters in a spelling app and still misspell the word in their own writing the next day, the gap comes from the difference between recognize-and-tap and retrieve-and-write.
+Not from effort.
+The research suggests the second mode is what the brain actually trains on.

 Why Spellexi stays on paper